sinadino-zennify/msb-fsc/docs/00-START-HERE.md

 ## 🧠 Working with AI Agents

+> Agents: open `/.cursorrules` before any work.
+This file is hidden; ensure your IDE search includes hidden files.
+Agents must explicitly open this file at the start of each session.

 This project is optimized for AI-assisted development.
 The `.cursorrules` file contains comprehensive instructions for agents.

 **Key principle**: The CSV file (`field-mappings.csv`) is **USER-MAINTAINED**.
 Agents read it but never modify it.